Becoming a Writing Center Tutor

 Students nominated by a professor will receive an email from the Writing Center detailing the next steps in the hiring process.
 Attached will be an information form that must be submitted with your other application materials.
 All nominated students will submit:

 - The information form, providing basic data about your academic and extracurricular interests and commitments

 - A brief (one page) letter of application explaining your qualifications for and interest in serving as a Writing Center tutor

 - A prose writing sample that will give us an idea of your academic writing ability.
 The best samples are generally ones that present an argument of some kind rather than a summary.
 The sample should be 2–5 pages in length.
 You can send the introduction of a course paper, for example, instead of the entire paper.

-From the applications we receive, we will only be able to select a small pool of applicants to interview with a panel of Writing Center tutors and administrators.
-Face-to-face interviews are an essential part of our process.
-If you are studying abroad, you should make arrangments to have an interview before you leave, when you return for a break, or by videoconference.
+From the applications we receive, we are only be able to select a small pool of applicants to interview with a panel of Writing Center tutors and administrators.
+Interviews are an essential part of our process.
+All interviews will be conducted via Zoom.

 Based on nominations, application packages, and interviews, we will make offers at the end of the spring semester for students to join the staff the following fall.